-Students seeking support services from Services for Students with Disabilities (SSD) on the basis of a previously diagnosed learning disorder (LD) must submit documentation that verifies their eligibility under Section 504 of the Rehabilitation Act, the Americans with Disabilities Act (ADA) and the ADA Amendments Act.
+Students seeking support services from Disability and Access (D&A) on the basis of a previously diagnosed learning disorder (LD) must submit documentation that verifies their eligibility under Section 504 of the Rehabilitation Act, the Americans with Disabilities Act (ADA) and the ADA Amendments Act.
 The documentation must describe a disabling condition, which is defined by the presence of significant limitations in one or more major life activities.
 Merely submitting evidence of a diagnosis, and/or a discrepancy between ability and achievement on the basis of a single subtest score is not sufficient to warrant academic accommodations.
 Similarly, nonspecific diagnoses, such as individual “learning styles,” “learning differences,” “academic problems,” and “test difficulty/anxiety” in and of themselves do not constitute a disability.
-The guidelines below are intended to provide guidance for the assessment process, including the areas that must be assessed in order for SSD staff to make appropriate decisions.
+The guidelines below are intended to provide guidance for the assessment process, including the areas that must be assessed in order for D&A staff to make appropriate decisions.
 Examples of specific tests that may be used within each area are available upon request.
-Please do not hesitate to contact SSD at (512) 471-6259 if you have any questions.
+Please do not hesitate to contact D&A at (512) 471-6259 if you have any questions.

 Students submitting documentation of a learning disorder must provide a copy of the comprehensive psychoeducational report in order for the student to be eligible for accommodations and/or modifications.
 Such documentation should include:

 1. DSM-IV or ICD Diagnosis (text and code) and information concerning comorbidity.

 There must be clear and specific evidence of a learning disability.

 Testing should be current.
 Accommodations are based on the current nature and impact of your disability.
 In general, this means that testing must have been conducted within the last five (5) years prior to your request for accommodations.